Why you should learn to drive a stick shift

 If you put your car in neutral (i.e. the stick is in the center and can be moved freely), you can start the engine without holding the clutch.
 Power won’t be transmitted to the wheels, so the car won’t stall.
 From then on you can hold the clutch down (use your left foot) and shift to first gear.
 DO NOT RELEASE YET!

 So you should be in gear by now, with your foot on the clutch.
 Slowly start releasing the clutch while pressing the gas pedal at the same time.
 This is the thing you need to focus on.
-It’s what driving manual is all about.
+It’s what driving the manual is all about.

 There is a point between releasing the clutch and accelerating, where the car starts moving slowly.
 I call it “the sweet spot”.
 But know that every car has its own sweet spot, and it comes at a different point.

 Let’s see what can go wrong with finding the sweet spot.
 One possibility is to be too quick with releasing the clutch.
-Then the car will stop, as we discussed it.
+Then the car will stop, as we discussed.

 Another is if you are too quick with depressing the accelerator.
 Then the car will shoot forward too fast when the sweet spot is hit.
 It can be really dangerous.
 More so, when this happens people panic; they release the clutch and gas completely, and the car stalls again.
 So take your time to get decent with taking off.

 Some vehicles have that spot between second and third gear as well.
 However, since you are new to the manual, you probably won’t notice it, until you get good at shifting at lower gears.
 And remember – always make sure to push the clutch to the ground before shifting.

 If you get good with the lower gears, you pretty much know how to handle a manual transmission.
 Well, not exactly.
 What about “when” should you switch gears?

 - The easiest way is to look at the RPM.
 If it goes above 2000-2200 it’s a good time to switch.
 However, this usually applies when shifting above second gear.